groupwhere/thermopi/README.md

 ##Modifications

+* Work is in progress on scheduling - beware

 * Added support for heat pumps.
 	This requires 4 devices to control cool, fan, reversing valve, and emergency heat